Purbeck Bimble, Dorset UK

 - Good food in the towns of Wareham and Swanage, plus tea houses and pubs galore.

 - Lots of swimming potential in the summer months.

 - Uncovering oddities; take the time to enjoy the area.

 - What bike: A standard issue hardtail is best suited to this route, fully rigid or otherwise.
 You’d certainly enjoy this area on an adventure/gravel/cyclocross bike, shod with, say, 700x45c, if you take some of the descents more carefully.
 Bring your low gears for the climbs, though.

 - When to go: Summer promises the best weather in the Purbeck (and the only time of year for all but the hardiest to enjoy its many swimming opportunities) but the weekends can be busy.
 Still, this is a ride you could do at any time of the year, if you’re lucky enough to get a clear forecast, though the trails can be muddy in winter.
 Whilst the ridges along the coast can sometimes be shrouded in mist, head further inland and the weather often improves.

-- As an alternative start point, you can hop off the train in Pokesdown and swing by Velo Domestique for coffee and a brownie, but disappointingly, you won’t be able to follow the lovely bike path along the coastal promenade between 1oam – 6pm in July and August.
-Outside of this, you can ride along the promenade at any time; watch out for walkers.
+- As an alternative start point, consider hopping off the train in Pokesdown and swinging by Velo Domestique for coffee and a brownie.
+Disappointingly, you won’t be able to follow the lovely bike path along the coastal promenade between 1oam – 6pm in July and August.
+Outside of this, you can ride along the seafront at any time; watch out for walkers.
 It’s close to 8 miles from Pokesdown to the chain ferry; see here for the route.
 Most of it is vehicle-free, so great for a family.